• Skip to primary navigation

 Salad ingredients

-• Cabbage – You can use green or red cabbage or a combination of both.
+• Cabbage – you can use green or red cabbage or a combination of both.
 Chop or shred to your preferred texture using your food processor, knife, mandolin or box grater.
 You can use a pre-shredded bag of coleslaw mix or prepare from a whole head of cabbage.
-Don’t miss this How to Shred Cabbage post – it’s a deep dive into DIY cabbage shredding!
+Definitely visit my How to Shred Cabbage post – it’s a deep dive into DIY cabbage shredding.

-• Carrots – These add a splash of color and a slightly sweet flavor.
-I also like the texture they contribute to the slaw.
-If you don’t want the added carbs, you can eliminate these altogether.
-They’re a small addition and add a very, very miniscule amount of carbs to the entire recipe.
+• Shredded carrots – these bring a splash of color, texture and a slightly sweet flavor.
+They add a very miniscule amount of carbs to the entire recipe, but feel free to leave them out if you wish.
 Freshly grated are best, but pre-shredded, bagged carrots work well, too.

-• Green onion – Finely sliced is best.
-For low-FODMAP, use only the green part.
+• Green onion – finely sliced.
+For low-FODMAP, use only the green tops.

-• Pepperoncini – These pickled peppers add a touch of zing to the salad.
+• Pepperoncini – these pickled peppers add tantalizing zing to the salad.
 Finely slice them for even distribution in the slaw.
 And, absolutely use the juice!
 Before slicing, I hold the pepper over the mixing bowl and slightly pierce the pepper with the tip of the knife, releasing the juice into the salad.
 If you’re following an AIP diet, simply eliminate these.

-Ingredients for keto coleslaw dressing laid on a board and labelled.
+Ingredients for keto coleslaw dressing on a board with black text labels.

 Dressing Ingredients

-• Sweetener – While totally optional, I like just a hint of sweetness in my slaw.
+• Sweetener – while totally optional, I like just a hint of sweetness in my slaw.
 Cabbage can have a slight bitterness when eaten raw and a touch of sweet can make a big difference.
-I like to use stevia.
+I like to use Swerve Confectioners sweetener or Stevia to keep this coleslaw dressing sugar-free.

 TIP: When choosing a sweetener to use, consider the size of the granules.
 Some sweeteners may not dissolve readily in the dressing and give a slight grainy texture.
 Using a powdered sweetener may be a better option.